Blind-Striker/clash-royale-client-dotnet/README.md

 If you don't want to use `HttpClientFactory`, you must register `HttpClient` yourself with the container.

-Register necessary depedencies to `ServiceCollection` as follows
+Register necessary dependencies to `ServiceCollection` as follows

 ```csharp
 ApiOptions apiOptions = new ApiOptions("<your token>", "https://api.royaleapi.com/");